Nancy M. Johnson: Invention of the ice cream maker

 In the "artificial freezer", which was the name of the original patent, it was possible to make either ice cream or sorbet, that would last about 30 minutes.
 There were no electric solutions to keep things cool, as the refrigerator had not been invented and not everybody had an icebox.

 With these elements combined, it made it much easier, more efficient, and less labor-intensive for ice cream parlors to produce ice cream.
 Thus, a more efficient solution made it cheaper to produce ice cream, which in turn, made the ice cream cheaper.
 This granted accessibility to this dessert across all economic classes, which previously was too expensive for middle and lower classes as the production of the ice cream made it too expensive.
-In September of 1846, she filed a patent for this Ice cream maker and revolutionized ice-cream making, allowing it to become a commodity that one could easily make and sell.
-Johnson’s innovation revolutionized the ice cream industry.
-Ice cream is now one of the most popular desserts worldwide, and it wouldn’t be this popular today if it wasn’t for the churn.
-Prior to this invention, ice cream was a rare treat which was enjoyed primarily by those of the upper class.
-It was a treat; not feasible to have every day.
-In order to eliminate the labor intensive work required to make ice cream, Johnson created a system that allowed the ingredients to be agitated without human intervention.
-No longer did someone need to spend hours manually stirring the mixture.

-Over 150 years later, and Johnson’s invention is still used today, e.g. a very similar model is still widely used in Guadeloupe and Martinique, which is often referred to as "West Indian Ice Cream Maker".